Viktor Petrenko: Disappointment 1989

-Road to Albertville 1990-1991
+Road to Albertville 1990–1991

 Petrenko won his first two European Championships in 1990 and 1991.
 He was frustrated in trying to win a World title.
 He won the short program at both the 1990 and 1991 World Figure Skating Championships, but his mistakes in the long program dropped him to silver both times.

 The 1991 decision was particularly close.
 Petrenko skated a strong program, only stepping out of a triple loop, and omitting a planned triple axel-triple toe which he turned into a triple-double.
 He lost in a controversial 6-3 split by the judges.
 Browning completed 3 triple-triples, and edged Petrenko out of the gold because of the superior technical difficulty of his program.

 Olympic and World Champion 1992

 After the dissolution of the Soviet Union in December 1991, athletes from former Soviet states went to the Olympics together for the last time in 1992 on a Unified Team.
 Petrenko competed for this Unified Team.
-With a free skate that was ranked above American Paul Wylie's by seven of the nine judges, he won the gold medal.
-It was the first ever for a singles skater from the former Soviet Union.
+With a free skate that was ranked above American Paul Wylie's by seven of the nine judges, he won the gold medal, the first ever for a singles skater from the former Soviet Union.
 His skate was not his best, and some contested his win.
-His triple axel-triple toe in both programs gained him scores over both Wylie and European Champion Petr Barna, in spite of the mistakes.
+His triple axel-triple toe in both programs gained him scores over both Wylie and European Champion Petr Barna in spite of the mistakes.

-A month later Petrenko went to the 1992 World Championships and won the gold medal there, as well, earning two 6.0's for presentation in his free program and receiving first-place ranking from all nine judges.
-In doing so he finally defeated his arch nemesis Kurt Browning, who took silver (after placing a disappointing 6th in Albertville).
+A month later Petrenko went to the 1992 World Championships and won the gold medal there as well, earning two 6.0's for presentation in his free program and receiving first-place ranking from all nine judges.
+In doing so he finally defeated his arch rival Kurt Browning, who took silver (after placing a disappointing 6th in Albertville).
 Petrenko used the same free program for the 3rd straight year, with his polish and familiarity gaining high marks for the artistic strength of the program.

 Professional career and reinstatement

 Petrenko turned professional following his Olympic win, moving to Las Vegas, Nevada.
 Ukraine was still struggling economically and he thought he had more opportunity in the US.
 When the International Skating Union ruled in 1993 that professionals could return to competitive status, Petrenko returned to Odesa, Ukraine and began training for another Olympics.

 He defeated another returning competitor, Brian Boitano, to win Skate America with a commanding 8-triple long program.
 He won his third European Championships in January 1994, competing for the first time for the independent nation of Ukraine.
 He represented his homeland at the 1994 Lillehammer Olympics.
-It was widely expected that he, 1988 Olympic gold medalist Brian Boitano and World Champion Kurt Browning would be the main challengers for medals.
-After the short program, Petrenko was in ninth place after stepping out of his triple axel and not completing the rotation on his triple lutz, and Boitano and Browning were in eighth and twelfth, respectively.
+It was widely expected that he, 1988 Olympic gold medalist Brian Boitano, and World Champion Kurt Browning would be the main challengers for medals.
+However, after the short program Petrenko was in ninth place after stepping out of his triple axel and not completing the rotation on his triple lutz, and Boitano and Browning were in eighth and twelfth respectively.
 His strong performance in the free skate pulled him up to a fourth-place finish.